-The event will be streamed live at the Jaqua Auditorium and online at the SOJC Livestream Channel.
+The video stream of the event can be found online at the SOJC Livestream Channel.

 The Robert and Mabel Ruhl Endowment, which has supported an annual Ruhl Lecture at the School of Journalism and Communication since 1974, was established by Mabel W. Ruhl, Robert’s widow, to “foster mutually beneficial contact between the School of Journalism and Communication and the mass media.”
 It honors Pulitzer Prize-winner Robert W. Ruhl, who was for many years one of Oregon’s most respected newspaper journalists.
 Ruhl, who died in 1967, was editor and publisher of the Medford Mail Tribune.
 He performed his duties with a high sense of responsibility to the public and with uncompromising ethics.
 In one instance, he wrote a series of editorials against a government reform group that was inciting unrest in the area.
 The paper’s editorials won the 1934 Pulitzer Prize for distinguished and meritorious public service.